Discover Swiss Financial Secrets That Maximize Your Money!

 Overall, Yapeal is not very appealing.
 They have interesting features, but these features are already available in most digital Swiss banks.

-On top of these features, Yapeal is significantly more expensive than other digital banks like Neon and Zak.
+In addition to these features, Yapeal is significantly more expensive than other digital banks like Neon and Zak.
 Even my traditional bank, Migros, is cheaper than Yapeal!

 If you are looking for a bank, you should read my comparison of Switzerland’s best banks.